joej164/nix_arm/README.md

 ## Overview
 Sets up the server, downloads docker, configures the file structure, then downloads the Docker Image and installs it on the server and sets it to auto run.

+Process
+- Install NixOS on the machine
+- Copy over arm.nix, samba-client.nix, samba-secrets
+- Update samba-secrets
+- Run `nixos-rebuild switch`
+- Reboot the machine
+- Run `nixos-rebuild switch` again

 ## Issues
 May still need to change permissions on some of the files and directories in the /home/arm directory.
-This is also an issue in the notes from the dev
+This is also an issue in the notes from the dev, specifically the files in the /home/arm/config folder.
 `chown arm:arm <filename>`

 ## Post install config